Aaron Hicks Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Angels pitching staff ranks 21st in the league.
+- The Angels have the ninth-ranked team ERA among all MLB pitching staffs (3.53).

-- The Angels have a 3.73 team ERA that ranks 10th across all league pitching staffs.
+- The Angels give up the seventh-fewest home runs in baseball (15 total, 0.8 per game).

-- The Angels surrender the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- Sandoval makes the start for the Angels, his fourth of the season.
+He is 1-0 with a 1.23 ERA and 10 strikeouts in 14 2/3 innings pitched.

-- Suarez (0-1) makes the start for the Angels, his third of the season.
+- In his most recent appearance -- in relief on Wednesday -- the lefty threw 2/3 innings against the New York Yankees while surrendering hits.

-- In his last time out -- in relief on Monday -- the lefty threw 2/3 innings against the Boston Red Sox while surrendering hits.
+- The 26-year-old has put up an ERA of 1.23, with 6.1 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .196 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.